Comprehension and Communication Skills in English

 • Homonyms, homograph and homonym

-• You and your English, Reading Comprehension
+• Spoken English and Broken English, Reading Comprehension

 MODULE 2

-• Functional grammar Agreement of verb With subject
+• Functional grammar agreement of verb with subject

-• Business Correspondence, Personal Correspondence
+• Business correspondence, Personal Correspondence

 • E-mail writing